PS Duchess of Albany

 PS Duchess of Albany was a passenger vessel built for the London and South Western Railway and London, Brighton and South Coast Railway in 1889.

 History

 The ship was built by Scotts of Greenock and launched on 7 November 1889.
 She was constructed for a joint venture between the London and South Western Railway and the London, Brighton and South Coast Railway for the passenger trade to the Isle of Wight.
+She was named after Princess Helen of Waldeck and Pyrmont.